danielsteman/web-rs/articles/blog19.md

 }
 ```

 This is an example configuration file for NixOS, the Linux distro based on Nix package manager.
-You can see that the file takes some inputs, `pkgs` and `config`.
+You can see that the function in this file takes some inputs, `pkgs` and `config`.
 We'll go over them one by one. `pkgs` is set by the [module system](https://nix.dev/tutorials/module-system/index.html) and usually points to [nixpkgs](https://search.nixos.org/packages), the biggest package collection.
 As you can see, `pkgs` includes software like `vim` and `git`.
-The other input, `config`, contains the current system configuration which can be read inside the function to potential apply changes.
-Even though `config` is not directly used inside the function, it's idiomatic to declare it as input because other modules might rely on it.
+The other input, `config`, contains the current system configuration which can be read inside the function to potentially apply changes.
+Even though `config` is not directly used inside the function, it is idiomatic to declare it as input because other modules might rely on it.
 NixOS also passes some other arguments that are not explicitly named, these are captured by the `...` spread operator.
-This example module declares options and their values, which is often called an _attribute set_.
+This example module declares options and their values.
+This is called an _attribute set_.
 When you run `sudo nixos-rebuild switch`, the module system gathers all modules and merges them in a clever way, where arrays are concatenated and attribute sets are merged recursively.
 You can leverage this mechanism by splitting up your configuration in more modules, which can be useful when it grows over time.

 ## Flakes